scalameta/metals/docs/build-tools/sbt.md

 sbt "set bloopExportJarClassifiers := Some(Set(\"source\"))" bloopInstall
 ```

 to generate the Bloop JSON configuration files.
-You can also set
+You can also set the
 `bloopExportJarClassifiers` setting inside your main build.sbt file, but using
 the above command will do it automatically for you in the current sbt session.